 Confirmation is when a baptized person, who has been instructed in the Christian faith, makes a mature commitment to God within a worship setting and receives a special blessing and prayer from a bishop.

 Holy Matrimony is a Christian marriage, in which two people enter into a lifelong union and make their promises before God in a worship service.
 Sometimes couples who were married in a civil ceremony will have their marriage blessed in a worship service.
-In states where same-gender marriage is legal, most of the dioceses in those states offer same-gender couples recognition and access to marriage.

 While private confession of sins is not a requirement, anyone may request the reconciliation of a penitent from a priest and receive assurances of God’s forgiveness.
 The confession is always made in private and kept in strict confidence.